npcooley/SynExtend/README.md

 ## Installation

-SynExtend is currently in the submission process to Bioconductor and will be be available there upon acceptance, until then it can be installed from this repository via:
+SynExtend is currently present in Bioconductor and the current release version can be installed via:

 ```r
 if (!requireNamespace("BiocManager", quietly = TRUE))